 It is usually the right fit before an office opening, expansion, EHR change, vendor decision, infrastructure refresh, or other major technology decision where the practice wants clearer direction before committing.

 Consulting is decision support around a project or major change.
-Managed IT is recurring ownership of the environment after those decisions are made and live systems need ongoing support.
+Managed IT services are recurring ownership of the environment after those decisions are made and live systems need ongoing support.

 Yes.
 We help practices compare vendors against operational fit, rollout risk, technical dependencies, workflow impact, and the real support burden the office would be taking on.